-Something unique you should know about La Paz is that you can buy everything there.
-And I mean literally everything.
-From bikes to USB-drives, to love potions.
-The last of which you can purchase at the famous “Witch Market”, which is less of a market, and more of a street with a bunch of shops selling llama fetuses and a variety of other offerings to the gods.
+In La Paz, you can buy everything.
+And I mean everything.
+From bikes to USB-drives to love potions.
+The latter of which you can purchase at the famous “Witch Market”, which is less of a market than it is a street with a bunch of shops selling llama fetuses and other things to offer to the gods.

-Llama fetuses are used for a variety of things, but most importantly when you're building a house.
-Locals bury one of them underneath their home as an offer to Pachamama (Mother Earth).
-However, apparently this only works for dwellings with three stories or less.
+Llama fetuses serve a variety of purposes, but evidently, they are needed most when you’re building a house.
+Locals bury one of them underneath their home as an offering to Pachamama (Mother Earth).
+However, apparently this only works for dwellings with three stories or fewer.
 The urban legend claims that for higher houses, you need to make a more significant offering.
-No, it's not two fetuses.
-It's also not a grown llama.
-Brace yourselves; it's a human.
+No, it’s not two fetuses.
+It’s also not a grown llama.
+Brace yourselves—it’s a human.

-According to the legend, if you're building a house, you have to go to one of the Shamans who will find you someone who “won't be missed by anyone”.
-This someone will then (purportedly) be drugged and buried underneath the house-to-be.
-Rumours say this still happens and that years later bodies of people have resurfaced under modern buildings, but this, of course, is all speculation.
+According to the legend, if you’re building a house, you have to go to one of the Shamans who will find you someone who “won’t be missed by anyone”.
+This someone will then (allegedly) be drugged and buried underneath the house-to-be.
+Rumours say this still happens and that years later bodies of people have resurfaced under modern buildings—but this, of course, is all speculation.

-Another wacky story I heard during my trip was about a new, natural impotence treatment.
+Another wacky story told was about a new, natural impotence treatment.
 Evidently, it’s mostly bought by men “who aren’t very lucky with women and frequently engage with prostitutes”.
 Soon after this remedy had appeared on the market, the prostitutes of La Paz came together to speak out about their experiences on TV.
-Apparently, their customers were “dying while climaxing”.
+It seems their customers were “dying while climaxing”.
 They asked the police to investigate, and the investigation brought to light that the dose of this specific impotence cure was meant to be for horses and therefore way too strong for humans.

 Do you believe in fortune-tellers?

 We went into one of these huts (do not do this without someone who knows what they are doing!) and had our future read from coca leaves by a shaman.
-“Our” shaman had inherited his powers from his great-grandfather, whose skull was proudly displayed by the entrance of the hut (almost giving me a heart attack as I had never seen an actual human skull before.)
-Before our reading, we got to go out the back of the little hut where we had the most beautiful view over the city.
-The huts are right on the “rim of the bowl”, and you get to see the entire city from up there.
+“Our” shaman had inherited his powers from his great-grandfather, whose skull was proudly displayed by the entrance (quite a disturbing sight!).
+Before our reading, we got to go out the back where we had the most beautiful view over the city.
+The huts are right on the “rim” of the bowl, giving visitors an incredible vantage point from which to admire La Paz.

-However, back to the coca leaf reading.
-While I'm not generally one to believe in such things, the atmosphere of this place was something extraordinary.
-I guess we'll know whether the shaman was right by the time I'm done having kids - according to him I'll have two girls ;)
+Back to the coca leaf reading.
+While I’m not generally one to believe in such things, the atmosphere of this place was something extraordinary.
+I guess we’ll know whether the shaman was right by the time I’m done having kids—according to him I’ll have two girls ;)

 From what our guide told us, some people come to the shamans daily to have their fates read.
-Some go there to find out whether their spouse is cheating on them, others to find direction in regard to their profession or guidance when making a big decision.
+Some go there to find out whether their spouse is cheating on them, others to find direction concerning their profession, or guidance when making a big decision.

 A city that stays with you

 A lot of these traditions may seem wild and crazy and weird to a westerner like me, but they’ve all originated from indigenous beliefs, local customs and Catholicism.
 When the Spanish conquered these areas, they wanted to relate to the indigenous people with something they knew in order to convert them to Catholicism more easily.
-Hence why Pachamama – or Mother Earth, an indigenous goddess – was merged with the Virgin Mary.
+Hence, Pachamama—or Mother Earth, an indigenous goddess—was merged with the Virgin Mary.
 It is in this way that traditions like offerings to the gods, which were common in both belief systems, were part of the Catholic “reprogramming”.

 If this story inspired you to visit La Paz yourself at some point (which I highly recommend!), be sure to combine exploring on your own with a walking tour like the one offered by the Red Caps to get the full experience.
 They take great care of you!